Chapter 64

 (2) Where such a decree is silent with respect to the payment of further interest on such principal sum from the date of the decree to the date of payment or other earlier date, the Court shall be deemed to have refused such interest, and a separate suit therefore shall not lie."

-Section 34 of the Code of Civil Procedure, 1908
+Section 34 of the Code of Civil Procedure, 1908 – A Detailed Examination

-Admiralty Act, 2017 and Admiralty Rules of the High Courts
+Admiralty Act, 2017 and the Admiralty Rules of High Courts

 English and Global Perspectives on Interest in Admiralty Claims